Your USF College Admissions Questions Answered

 If you completed all your college coursework at the same time as your high school work, you will apply as a FTIC student.
 If you completed at least 12 credits of college coursework after your high school graduation, you will apply as a transfer student.

-What’s the difference between the application completion and file completion deadlines?
+What’s the difference between the application and materials deadlines?

-The Application Completion Deadline is the deadline to complete and submit the online application.
-We recommend you apply a few days before the deadline because applications typically take 24-48 hours to load in our system.
+The Application Deadline is the deadline to complete and submit the online application.
+We recommend you apply a few days before the deadline just in case you run into any technology issues!

-The File Completion Deadline is the deadline to turn in all supporting and requested documentation (high school transcripts, SAT/ACT scores, letters of recommendation, essay, etc.).
+The Materials Deadline is the deadline to turn in all supporting and requested documentation (high school transcripts/STARS, SAT/ACT scores, letters of recommendation, essay, etc.).
+You can check out exactly what's needed for a complete USF application on our website.

 Please note: These deadlines are the dates by which all required paperwork must be received in our office and not “on their way.”